Values and Ethics of TI | Standards and expectations | Voluntary standards

 - The Global Reporting Initiative's reporting framework to measure and report our sustainability progress.

 - The Electronic Industry Citizenship Coalition (EICC), which has a specific code of conduct to ensure worker safety and fairness, environmental responsibility, and business efficiency in the electronics industry.
-TI will become of a member of the EICC in 2012.
-More information is included in our public announcement and letter of support.
+For more information, see our public announcement and letter of support.